 I felt so powerful…

-A discussion I held with me to our last evening with a debate that Youssef wasn’t necessarily in control.
+A discussion I held with me to our last evening with a discussion that Youssef wasn’t necessarily in control.
 I kept saying.
-“Now I can debate all my ideas that i didnt dare to do with you earlier …
+“Now I can discuss all my ideas that I didn’t dare to do with you earlier …

 I wasn’t alone after all”…